apache/nifi-minifi-cpp/README.md

 ```

 ### Building For Other Distros
-If you have docker installed on your machine you can build for CentOS 7, Fedoera 29, Ubuntu 16, Ubuntu 18, and Debian 9 via our make docker commands.
+If you have docker installed on your machine you can build for CentOS 7, Fedora 29, Ubuntu 16, Ubuntu 18, and Debian 9 via our make docker commands.
 The following table
-provides the command to build your distro and the output file in your build directoiry.
-Since the versions are limited ( except for Ubuntu ) we output the archive based on the distros name.
+provides the command to build your distro and the output file in your build directory.
+Since the versions are limited ( except for Ubuntu ) we output the archive based on the distro's name.

 | Distro         | command           | Output File  |